Spain by bike

 Some types of routes

-Green Routes; these are over 2,000 km of old railways lines that have been converted into cycle touring itineraries.
-More than 100 itineraries are available with distances greatly varying in length (from 1 to 100 km).
-Check out the official website.
-Countryside Routes: there are over 8,000 km of these types of routes throughout Spain.
-Among them you will find old railway lines, canals, cattle routes, tracks, etc. Check out the official website where you can download GPS for several of the suggested routes.
-Eurovelo Itineraries.
+Vías Verdes (Greenways): these are over 2,000 km of old railways lines that have been converted into cycle touring itineraries.
+More than 120 routes are available with distances greatly varying in length (from 1 to 100 km).
+You can visit their official website.
+Nature Trails: there are over 10,200 km of these trails throughout Spain.
+Among them you will find old railway lines, canals, cattle routes, tracks, etc. On the official website you can download GPS files for several of the suggested routes.
+EuroVelo Routes.
 A lot of stretches along the Mediterranean coast of Spain are perfectly equipped for cycle touring.
-This is due, in part, to the route EuroVelo 8 which strikes out from Tarifa and ends in Athens.
+One of the reasons for this is EuroVelo 8, the Mediterranean Route from Cadiz to Athens, which is about 5,400 kilometres long.
 In addition to all of these routes, you will find other types of tracks, rural pathways, etc. along the way.
 Saddlebag cycle touring is all the rage if you are into cycling routes that take several days to complete.
 Use a hybrid bike fitted out for transporting packs to carry your luggage.

-As a general rule, in Spain cyclists are prohibited from using motorways (toll and free).
-Nevertheless, over 14's can cycle along the hard shoulder of toll-free motorways unless otherwise prohibited by a sign.
+As a general rule, in Spain cyclists not allowed to ride on motorways (unless otherwise indicated in the signage).
 Road rules make the wearing of a reflective garment compulsory at night and in tunnels, as well as the use front and back lights can be seen at a distance of 50 m.
 When it comes to cycle touring, before coming to Spain (and particularly if you are going to do one of the long or more difficult routes) you might choose to join your country's cycling federation and have it extend your insurance cover to Spain or, you can take out travel insurance that covers medical attention and public liability.
-If you come to Spain by plane and want to bring your bike, it must be properly packed.
+If you come to Spain by plane and want to bring your bike, you must pack it properly.
 Some airline companies charge an extra for bikes.
 This goes for long-distance coach companies too.
 Take this into account before buying your tickets.
 If you are travelling by train, according to the Spanish National Train Network (RENFE), as long as the bike dimensions are greater than those established for hand luggage, they will be admitted in the following services: AVE, Long Distance and Avant for national routes under the following terms and conditions: The bike is folded or dismantled and in a bag which must not exceed the following maximum dimensions: 120 x 90 x 40 cm (long-high-wide).
 The pedals have been dismantled and the handlebar rotated by 90º.
 For more information on cycle touring visit the tourist offices in each area or get in touch with their respective cycling federations.
-You can also visit the website of the Spanish Royal Cycling Federation.
-We advise you to read our practical health and safety tips.
-Given that the recommendations and regulations provided may change, we advise you to check the requirements always before starting out on your journey.
+You can also visit the website of the Royal Cycling Spanish Federation.
+We recommend you read our practical health and safety tips.
+Given that the recommendations and regulations provided may change, we advise you always to check the requirements before starting out on your journey.